mtihlenfield/wifi_map/README.md

 ![screenshot wifi_map](screenshot.png)

 wifi_map sniffs nearby 802.11 traffic to build an interactive graph based visualization.
 It tries to show the nearby networks, access points, wlan devices and how they are all connected.
-It may also capture wired device traffic (like from managed switches) when the wired devices are communicating with wireless devices on a network.

 Traffic is visualized in a local web client (that you run in your browser) using d3.js and is updated live.
 If you don't have wireless card that can run in monitor mode wifi_map can also replay network situations from pcaps.